-- 1. Limits of soil disturbance. - Construction details (installation, inspection, and maintenance guidance notes and schematics) of all E&SC measures to be installed during the project complete with supporting RUSLE calculations.
+- 1. Limits of soil disturbance; - 2.
+Construction details (installation, inspection, and maintenance guidance and schematics) of all E&SC measures; to be installed during the project complete with supporting RUSLE calculations.
 Details must be specific to each phase of construction and must be indicated when they will be installed and removed.
-Separate phased drawings may be required. - 3.
-The locations and dimensions of existing storm infrastructure onsite and for the surrounding area (i.e. catchbasins, storm pipes, drainage swales, storm water ponds). - 4.
-Erosion control matting or approved equal on slopes steeper than 4:1, and any other area where excessive erosion may occur. - 5.
-Location and details of stabilized construction entrance to limit tracking of sediment offsite. - 6.
-Stockpiles shall be clearly marked on the drawings.
-Protection measures for stockpiles shall be provided depending on locations and proximity of sediment transport to surrounding areas. - Details for implementation of landscaping and other practices, if required, for permanent site stabilization (i.e. erosion control blankets, turf reinforcement mats, seeding, sodding, retaining walls, riprap and paving). - 8.
+If any or all measures are not intended to stay for the full duration of the project, details must include the phase/s applicable.
+Separate phased drawings may be required; - 3.
+The locations and dimensions of existing storm infrastructure onsite and for the surrounding area (i.e. catchbasins, storm pipes, drainage swales, storm water ponds); - 4.
+Erosion control matting or approved equal on slopes steeper than 4:1, and any other area where excessive-substantial erosion may occur; - Location and details of stabilized of all construction access entrance and mitigation plan to limit tracking of sediment onto adjacent areas offsite; - Existing and proposed stockpiles shall be clearly marked on the drawings, including volume and maximum height.
+Protection measures for stockpiles shall be provided depending on locations and proximity of sediment transport to surrounding areas as necessary; - Details for implementation of landscaping and other practices, if required, for permanent site stabilization (i.e. erosion control blankets, turf reinforcement mats, seeding, sodding, retaining walls, riprap and paving); - 8.
 The following notes should be added directly to all E&SC drawings: - a.
 Prior to construction start-up, it is mandatory for the project proponent or prime contractor to schedule a pre-construction meeting to discuss scheduling, roles and responsibilities, stabilized entrances, temporary storage facilities, pollution, and all existing and future E&SC practices to be implemented. - b.
 The following information must be on-site and available upon request: - i.
 The E&SC report and/or drawings, including any amendments. - ii.
 Documentation (including photos and inspection records) detailing implementation and maintenance of E&SC practices. - c.
-Inspections of all E&SC practices must be completed and documented at a minimum of every seven (7) days or as outlined in the E&SC Guidelines, as well as at all critical times when erosion and sediment releases could occur (inspections must be completed and documented within 24 hours of significant snowmelt and heavy and/or prolonged rainfall events). - d.
-Deficiencies documented during the inspection of E&SC practices must be corrected within fourteen (14) days, and maintenance documented.
+Inspections of all E&SC practices must be completed and documented at a minimum of every seven (7) days from Spring to Fall, or as outlined in the E&SC Guidelines, as well as and at any event throughout the year that could cause substantial erosion and sediment release. at all critical times when erosion and sediment releases could occur Inspections must be completed and documented within 24 hours of significant snowmelt, and heavy or prolonged rainfall;

-- e.
-Prior authorization is required by the City for pumping or directing impounding surface water and/or groundwater into a storm sewer.
-Please contact the City Engineering Department for information regarding dewatering. - f.
-In an event of unexpected offsite release, incident must be reported to the City within 24 hours of occurrence. - g.
-Developers and property owners are responsible for Erosion and Sediment Control until all improvements have been issued a Final Acceptance Certificate (FAC) or as outlined in the E&SC Guidelines. - h.
-The City reserves the right to require additional E&SC measures or remediations as deemed necessary which may potentially result in extended maintenance period.
+- d.
+Deficiencies documented during the inspections of E&SC practices must be corrected within fourteen (14) days; and maintenance documented. - e.
+Prior authorization is required by the City for pumping or directing impounding surface water and/or groundwater into a storm sewer or onto City infrastructure.
+Please contact the City Engineering Department for information regarding dewatering; - f.
+In an event of unexpected offsite release, incident must be reported to the City within 24 hours of occurrence; - g.
+Developers and property owners are responsible for Erosion and Sediment Control until all improvements have been issued a Final Acceptance Certificate (FAC) or as outlined in the E&SC Guidelines; - h.
+The City reserves the right to require additional E&SC measures or remediations as deemed necessary at any point during the project duration, which may potentially result in extended maintenance period.
+Any alternative proposal to City's request shall be backed up with RUSLE calculations.